NCERT Solutions Class 11 Political Science Political Theory Chapter 2 : Freedom (Free PDF)

 Solution:

 Social constraints are restrictions imposed by society, such as laws, norms, or cultural practices, that limit individual actions to maintain order and protect others’ rights.
-For example, traffic rules restrict driving behavior to ensure safety.
+For example, traffic rules restrict driving behaviour to ensure safety.

 Yes, some constraints are necessary for enjoying freedom.
 Without them, individual freedoms could clash, leading to chaos.
 For instance, laws against theft protect property rights, enabling people to enjoy their possessions freely.
 However, constraints must be fair and minimal, ensuring they safeguard freedom rather than suppress it.
 Excessive or unjust constraints, like discriminatory laws, undermine true freedom.